silkimen/cordova-plugin-advanced-http/README.md

  - Android - [http-request](https://github.com/kevinsawicki/http-request)

 We made a few modifications to http-request.
 They can be found in a separate repo here: https://github.com/wymsee/http-request

-## Cookies

-Cookies are not persisted, they are hold in memory.
-They are gone when you close the app or even if you do a `window.location` change.
-Take this into account when using this plugin in your application.

 ## License